List of mormoopids

 Mormoopidae is one of the twenty families of bats in the mammalian order Chiroptera and is part of the microbat suborder.
 Members of this family are called mormoopids (/la/) and include ghost-faced bats, naked-backed bats, and mustached bats.
 They are found in South America, Central America, and southern North America, primarily in forests and caves, though some can be found in savannas.
 They range in size from the sooty mustached bat, at 4 cm plus a 1 cm tail, to the ghost-faced bat, at 8 cm plus a 4 cm tail.
 Like all bats, mormoopids are capable of true and sustained flight, and have forearm lengths ranging from 3 cm to 7 cm.
 They are all insectivorous.
 No mormoopids have population estimates, though the Paraguana moustached bat is categorized as an endangered species.

-The eleven extant species of Mormoopidae are divided into two genera: Mormoops, with two species, and Pteronotus, with nine species.
+The eighteen extant species of Mormoopidae are divided into two genera: Mormoops, with two species, and Pteronotus, with nine species.
 A few extinct prehistoric mormoopid species have been discovered, though due to ongoing research and discoveries the exact number and categorization is not fixed.